 Students who wish to audit a course are required to complete an Application for a Course to be Evaluated on an Audit Basis and file it with the Office of the Registrar.
 Students who register for a course in this manner are expected to attend all regular classes.
 Students auditing a class may participate at the discretion of the instructor.
 A student who first enrolls for auditor status may change to credit status only during the first five business days of each semester.
-Students who first register for credit may change to auditor status any time during the first eight weeks (October 19th for Fall Semester and March 3rd for Spring Semester).
+Students who first register for credit may change to auditor status any time during the first eight weeks (for specific dates, see College calendar pages ii and iii).
 Courses audited are not included in the total credits earned or the cumulative grade point average.
 However, the credit value of any course audited is computed in the assessment of tuition.
 Courses used to satisfy the basic degree requirement, i.e. core curriculum, major or minor, may not be taken on an Audit basis.